 We were booked at the Hakone Prince Hotel Lakeside Lodge and here we are:

-From Wikipedia: yukata (浴衣?) is a Japanese garment, a casual summer kimono usually made of cotton.
+This is in our cottage.
+It was a very cozy room and very fresh.
+They also provided us with a Yukata, which I am wearing in the first picture.
+From Wikipedia: A yukata (浴衣 ) is a Japanese garment, a casual summer kimono usually made of cotton.
 People wearing yukata are a common sight in Japan at fireworks displays,bon-odori festivals, and other summer events.
 The yukata is also frequently worn after bathing at traditional Japanese inns.
-Though their use is not limited to after-bath wear, yukata literally means bath(ing) clothes.
+Though their use is not limited to after-bath wear, yukata literally means bath(ing) clothes. |

 I really loved the cottage for three, but there was only a faucet in our cottage.